News & insights

 The research also showed that two thirds do not realise that making a will is a way to control what happens to digital assets in the event of death and that as many as 86 per cent have no intention of making a will for at least a decade.

-Nadine Kilvington, a private client solicitor at Latimer Hinks, said: “Having grown up in a fully digitised world, many members of Generation Z will find that their whole lives will have been documented online – warts and all.
+Nadine Kilvington, a private client solicitor at Latimer Hinks, said: “Having grown up in a fully digitised world, many members of Generation Z will find that their whole lives will have been documented online and often they’re keeping social media secrets from their family.
 Given that more than half of young people would be concerned about their families seeing all of the material, it is surprising that 97 per cent of those answering the same interview did not have a will and that 85 per cent had no intention of making one.

 “Making a will is a useful way of controlling what happens to digital assets after you die.
 For anybody who is worried about the secret lives they lead on social media falling into the wrong hands, it’s the obvious thing to do.”